Trump’s COVID-19 travel ban: What to do if you booked a flight to Europe on Delta, AA, or United

 - “Any U.S. citizen or lawful U.S. permanent resident returning to the United States who has traveled to one of the Schengen Area countries within the previous 14 days must enter the United States through an approved airport.
 American Airlines customers will be rebooked, if necessary, to one of those approved airports by our Reservations and Airport teams.”

-- Foreign nationals who have traveled to one of the Schengen Area countries within the last 14 days will be denied permission to travel to the United States.
+- Foreign nationals who have traveled to one of the Schengen zone countries within the last 14 days will be denied permission to travel to the United States.

 Read American’s full announcement here.